 In addition, any interest that constitutes a charge over the assets of a limited liability company must be filed at the Corporate Affairs Commission, the body that regulates corporate entities in Nigeria.
 The NCAA also registers interests in aircraft engines.

 8 Summarise the process to register an ownership interest.

 The NCAA does not have a process for registering an ownership interest distinct from the process of registering an aircraft.
-It is at the point of an aircraft registration that the NCAA requires evidence of ownership interest (ie, bill of sale or other documents).
+It is when registering an aircraft that the NCAA requires evidence of ownership interest (ie, bill of sale or other documents).
 The process and supporting documents for an aircraft registration are as follows:

 - a duly completed prescribed application Form: AC-AWS 001A; • a certificate or notice of deregistration from the previous state of registry (received by the NCAA directly from the state of registry) or a letter from the state of manufacture, if the aircraft is new and has never been registered in any other state, confirming non-registration;